mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Default Keyword Values
 Regarding the [`addBus!`](@ref addBus!) function, the bus type is automatically configured as a demand bus with `type = 1`.
 The initial bus voltage magnitude is set to `magnitude = 1.0` per-unit, while the base voltage is established as `base = 138e3` volts.
-These predefined values are crucial to prevent potential issues during algorithm execution, particularly to avoid encountering a singular Jacobian when `magnitude = 0.0`.
 Additionally, the minimum and maximum bus voltage magnitudes are set to `minMagnitude = 0.9` per-unit and `maxMagnitude = 1.1` per-unit, respectively.

 Transitioning to the [`addBranch!`](@ref addBranch!) function, the default operational status is `status = 1`, indicating that the branch is in-service.
 The off-nominal turns ratio for the transformer is specified as `turnsRatio = 1.0`, and the phase shift angle is set to `shiftAngle = 0.0`, collectively defining the line configuration with these standard settings.
 The flow rating is also configured as `type = 1`.
 Moreover, the minimum and maximum voltage angle differences between the from-bus and to-bus ends are set to `minDiffAngle = -2pi` and `maxDiffAngle = 2pi`, respectively.